MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/multicloud-support-instance-awareness.md

 ## What is instance awareness?

-* Instance aware feature helps complete the scenario where any an account from any cloud can be signed-in using the default value for environment.
+* The instance awareness feature helps complete the scenario where any an account from any cloud can be signed-in using the default value for environment.
 If instance awareness is not activated, the calling app has to provide the correct environment for the account.
 * It enables applications to pass in a default public cloud authority to the library and can still get tokens for resources (Graph) from national clouds.
 * The user and the resource should belong to single national cloud.
 * It is applicable only when using `/organizations` or `/common` authority URL and not a tenanted URL.